aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Setting_it_up.md

 ![Dashboard1](../assets/cw_dashboard1.png)
 ![Dashboard2](../assets/cw_dashboard2.png)

-By the way, if desired, CloudWatch even allows you to embed graphs into your webpage.
+By the way, if desired, CloudWatch even allows you to [embed graphs](https://aws.amazon.com/de/blogs/devops/building-an-amazon-cloudwatch-dashboard-outside-of-the-aws-management-console/) into your webpage.

 ## Step 7: Create alarms

 You can now create alarms and receive notifications, once desired thresholds are exceeded.

-Start with a simple alarm to monitor the sap-monitor itself = Lambda metric **sap-monitor-\<SID\>** -> "Errors":
+Start with a simple alarm to monitor the sap-monitor itself, by selecting the Lambda metric **Errors** for function **sap-monitor-\<SID\>** as follows

 ![CWAlarm](../assets/cw_alarm.png)

-If you setup a corresponding AWS SNS topic, you can then be notified via email, once the monitoring is failing.
+If you set up a corresponding [Amazon Simple Notification Service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html) (Amazon SNS) topic, you can choose to be notified via email when the monitoring is failing.
 Proceed with other alarms for metrics, that you like to closely pay attention to.